 A 90-day plan gives you a sense of direction about what you will do and shows your management what to expect.
 Creating a 90-day plan involves assessing the status of where things are or what the situation is in the company.

-In an early-stage company, you need to set a proper strategy in place for the short term and the customer success function.
-You might need to be evangelizing the customer success function and educating people to ensure you will be successful.
+In an early-stage company, you need to set a proper strategy in place for the short-term and the customer success function.
+You might need to be evangelizing the customer success function and educate people to ensure you will be successful.
 In this scenario, your 90-day plan focuses on developing your very own approach.

-If you are joining a later stage company, there’s a high chance that the overall Plan for CS may already be in place.
+If you are joining a later-stage company, there’s a high chance that the plan for CS may already be in place.
 In that case, your 90-day plan will be different.
-If the function is doing well and is asked to come in and execute on an existing plan or grow a team, your onboarding will need to include getting up to speed on existing processes and understanding gaps.
+If the function is doing well and is asked to come in and execute an existing plan or grow a team, your onboarding will have to include getting up to speed on existing processes and understanding gaps.
 If the company is experiencing some complexities in other areas like expansion selling cross-selling, you may have some retrenching to do and may need to spend your first 90 days assessing what to revamp and adjust in the strategy and plan.

-However, no matter what the situation is, your ultimate role for your first 90 days will be building relationships and gathering data – and it all starts with listening.
+However, regardless of what the situation is, your ultimate role for your first 90 days will be building relationships and gathering data – and it all starts with listening.

 Creating a 90-day Plan